 $A_t \in \mathcal{A}(s)$.
 The agent receives a scalar reward

-$R_{t+1} \in \mathcal{R}$ as a result of taking action $A_t$, and
+$R_{t+1} \in \mathcal{R}$ as a result of taking action $A_t$ and

-transitions into a new state $S_{t+1}$.
-Assuming that the agent's
+transitions into a new state $S_{t+1}$ according to some probability

-goal is to maximize long-term rewards and borrowing the idea of NPVs
+Assuming that the agent's goal is to maximize rewards and borrowing

-from finance, we normalize reward terms into a common unit of present value
+the idea of NPVs from finance, we normalize reward terms into a

-via a discount factor $\gamma \in [0, 1]$ before summing them to obtain the return at time $t$:
+$\gamma \in [0, 1]$ before summing them to obtain the return at

 \begin{align*}